Search Menu Button Menu Button

 English Language Proficiency

-• IELTS minimum 6.5 overall band
+• IELTS Academic minimum 6.5 overall band

 • PTE Academic minimum 56

-• Gateway English minimum 475 overall with all sections 405 or above (formerly E3PT minimum 68)
+• Gateway English minimum 475 overall with all sections 405 or above

-• ACT minimum 19 on English exam
+• ACT minimum 19 on English section

 • SAT minimum 1000 combined score

-• One year of full-time study or more at a secondary institution located in the U.S. within the last 4 years.
+• At least one year of full-time study in a secondary school located in the U.S. within the last 4 years.
+English as a second/additional language coursework may not qualify.
+A transcript must be provided for verification.

 Application Deadlines